-The operations described up to here may be time-consuming and should therefore be performed a significant time before the run start is required, for example when waiting for stable run conditions.
-The availability of the sub-detector for data taking is reported to the TDAQ system via the DDC.
-Generally the DCS has to be in the Ready state when the TDAQ operator starts a run.
-However, the possibility to start a new run regardless of the state of the DCS is also provided.
+When these operations are terminated, the TDAQ system is in the configured state and ready to take data.
+The operations described up to here may be time-consuming and can therefore be performed a significant time before starting the run, for example when waiting for stable run conditions.

+The availability of the sub-detector DCS for data taking is reported via the DDC to the TDAQ system.
+Generally the DCS will be in the Ready state to allow the TDAQ operator to start a run.
+However, the possibility to start a new run regardless of the state of the DCS is provided.

-When the operations are completed, the TDAQ system is in the Configured state and ready to receive the command for data-taking.
+The TDAQ system is in the configured state and ready to receive the command for data-taking.

-12.5.1.3 Data-taking
+12.5.1.2 Data-taking

-When the run is started by the TDAQ operator, the L1 busy is removed and event data-taking operations are activated.
-If necessary, a run can be paused and resumed in an orderly manner with minimum time overhead.
-On the occurrence of special conditions the checkpoint transition, as described in Section 3.3.7, can lead to a change in run number implying also here only a minimum time-overhead.
+When the run is started, the L1 busy is removed and event data-taking operations are activated.
+If found necessary, a run can be paused and resumed later in an orderly manner.
+The transitions involved should only concern the direct data-taking activity to minimize time overhead.
+On the occurrence of special conditions the checkpoint transition as described in Section 3.2.6 can lead to a change in run number.